-I’ve been advised over and over not to directly address my trauma as a doctoral student in the Centre for Research in Children’s Literature at the Faculty of Education at the University of Cambridge and during my truncated time at the non-profit literacy organization An Open Book Foundation.
+I’ve been advised over and over not to directly address my trauma as a doctoral student in the Centre for Research in Children’s Literature at the Faculty of Education at the University of Cambridge.
 I understand that advice to be rooted in a desire to protect me from the destruction of my career before it’s begun by hegemonic whiteness that degrades and undermines Black people regularly in a very small field.

 After reading Ebony’s blogpost, I was reminded of my own suppressed history of fighting to just exist in the multitude of spaces within academia and publishing where professionals purport to engage youth literature in inclusive ways.

 Therefore, it behooves me to testify alongside other Black scholars and workers, who are risking their careers, their financial and physical health and their emotional stability to stand firm in truthful expressions of their trauma.
 I believe you all.